 I never questioned moving in with her.
 I never doubted changing my family’s entire life to be with her.
 Every choice I made was based on each moment, supporting my mom in the way she requested.
 I became an encyclopedia of events and medical jargon, medications and procedures.

-For six months I didn’t look further than the day I was living.
+For five months I didn’t look further than the day I was living.
 I tried to meet the needs of a five year-old with the increasing needs of a previously independent mother.
 What had become my life’s purpose ended in one weekend.
 Since my mom’s death, I have drifted aimlessly.
 It is not the loss of my mom, though there are traumas I need to process.
 Death is a part of life, and life continues.

 Rather, I’ve tried to reinsert myself into my previous life.
 I don’t fit anymore.